36890641/PortforlioProjects/README.md

 ### Module: User Accounts and Privileges

--- Show all grants available for a particular user(wanda)
+-- Show all grants available for a particular user(wanda)--

 	show grants for 'wanda';

--- Create a new user 'thor'
+-- Create a new user 'thor' --

 	create user 'thor'@'localhost' identified by 'thor';

--- Allow certain access to 'thor' user for the database 'gdb041'
+-- Allow certain access to 'thor' user for the database 'gdb041'--

      	grant select on gdb041.dim_customer to 'thor'@'localhost';
      	grant select on gdb041.dim_product to 'thor'@'localhost';
      	grant execute on procedure gdb041.get_forecast_accuracy_report to 'thor'@'localhost';

--- See all the access for 'thor' user
+-- See all the access for 'thor' user--

 	show grants for 'thor'@'localhost';

 ### Module: Database Indexes: Index Types (make sakila database as default one)

--- Query1
+-- Query1--

 	select * from film where description like "%car%" or "%boat%";

--- Query2
+-- Query2--

 	select * from sakila.film
 	where match(description) against("car boat")
-	limit 1000
+	limit 1000;

--- Query3
+-- Query3--

 	select * from sakila.film
 	where match(description) against("car -boat" in boolean mode) limit 1000

-Chapter:- SQL Advanced: Top Customers, Products, Markets
+# Chapter:- SQL Advanced: Top Customers, Products, Markets

 ### Module: Problem Statement and Pre-Invoice Discount Report

--- Include pre-invoice deductions in Croma detailed report
+-- Include pre-invoice deductions in Croma detailed report--

 	SELECT
     	   s.date,
            s.product_code,